Best SSO Services for Cloud Storage 2023: Work With Single Sign-On

 - Custom password policies

-- Only its most expensive plans feature SSO
+- Only most pricey plans have SSO

 LastPass is a password management platform, but its Enterprise plan lets it function as an SSO solution as well.
 It provides single sign-on for over 1,200 applications, plus you can add your passwords manually if a service you use isn’t supported.
 As a password manager, LastPass offers quite a few access control options for admins, including custom policies and usage reports.